theegyptexcursionsonline/tourticket/README.md

 ## 🔐 Authentication

-The application uses JWT-based authentication with the following flow:
+The application supports dual authentication methods:

+### Firebase Authentication (Primary - User Accounts)
-1. User signs up/logs in with email and password
+1. User signs up/logs in with email and password (or Google OAuth)
+2. Firebase handles authentication and returns ID token
+3. Server verifies Firebase token using Firebase Admin SDK
+4. User data synced with MongoDB
+5. Role-based access control (user/admin)

+### JWT Authentication (Admin Accounts & Legacy)
+1. Admin signs in with email and password
 2. Password is hashed using bcryptjs
 3. JWT token is generated and stored in HTTP-only cookies
 4. Middleware validates tokens for protected routes
-5. Role-based access control (user/admin)
+5. Used for admin dashboard authentication

+**Note**: API routes automatically detect authentication method - Firebase tokens are tried first, with JWT fallback for backward compatibility.

 ## 💳 Payment Flow